polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-software-tool-flow.md

 - [FlashPro Express and provided Linux images](#fpe-linux):

   Using this flow a user would program the FPGA fabric and eNVM using the provided FlashPro Express programming job file and then program the eMMC or SD card with a payload.
-  There would be no configurability over the contents of the FPGA fabric or Payload.
+  There would be no opportunity to configure the contents of the FPGA fabric or Payload.

 - [FlashPro Express and bare metal or Linux flow](#fpe):

   Using this flow a user would program the FPGA fabric and eNVM using the provided FlashPro Express programming job file.
   They would then build a Linux image or bare metal application using the provided XML and program it to the eMMC or SD card as a payload.
-  There would be no configurability over the contents of the FPGA fabric, but the Linux image or bare metal application could be customized.
+  There would be no opportunity to configure the contents of the FPGA fabric, but the Linux image or bare metal application could be customized.

 - [TCL design flow](#tcl-flow):

   Using this flow a user would build a Libero design using the provided TCL scripts, customize as needed and run the design flow.
-  They would then build and program the HSS if being used and a Linux image or bare metal application using the XML generated from their design and program the eMMC or SD card.
+  They would then build and program the HSS (if being used) and a Linux image or bare metal application using the XML generated from their design and program the eMMC or SD card.
-  There would be configurability over the contents of the FPGA fabric and, the Linux image or bare metal application.
+  There would be an opportunity to configure the contents of the FPGA fabric and, the Linux image or bare metal application.

 - [Full design flow](#full-flow):

   Using this flow a user would configure an MSS component and import it into a Libero design, customize as needed and run the design flow.
-  They would then build and program the HSS if being used and a Linux image or bare metal application using the XML generated from their design and program the eMMC or SD card.
+  They would then build and program the HSS (if being used) and a Linux image or bare metal application using the XML generated from their design and program the eMMC or SD card.
-  There would be configurability over the contents of the FPGA fabric and, the Linux image or bare metal application.
+  There would be an opportunity to configure the contents of the FPGA fabric and, the Linux image or bare metal application.

 <a name="fpe-linux"></a>
 ### FlashPro Express and provided Linux images